Electricity Most Affordable in 20 years

 This doesn’t mean the bottom line on power bills is getting smaller, the opposite is true.
 But the chart takes a turn after adjusting for inflation, the fact that a dollar is less valuable than it was 7 years ago.

-The cost per unit (kWh) measured in 2022 dollars was just under 35 cents in 2015, and has declined to 31.5 cents in 2023.
+The cost per unit (kWh), measured in 2025 dollars, was just under 37.8 cents in 2015.
+That has declined to 34 cents in 2023, although has seen seen a slight uptick 34.4 cents in 2025.

 Average yearly household use has also declined, with the rollout of heat pumps, LED lighting, better appliances, and the nation’s housing stock slowly being insulated or replaced.
 Combined with unit prices dropping, this has seen meaningful reductions in bills.
-Measured in 2022 dollars, the average household in 2015 spent $2,544 a year, and in 2023 they spent $2,213.
+Measured in 2025 dollars, the average household in 2015 spent $2,741 a year, and in 2025 they spent $2,426.

 Affordability